HB1581 (2026) Detail

 HB 1581-FN- FISCAL NOTE

-AN ACT requiring municipalities to give notice to property owners when the assessed value of their property changes.
+AN ACT allowing municipalities to adopt a requirement that property owners be given notice when the assessed value of their property changes by certain amounts.

 FISCAL IMPACT: